Assessing A Student's Level

 - Monitor student reading progress over time.

-Preview the Benchmark Passages & Running Records or Benchmark Books & Running Records collections before assigning.
+Preview the Benchmark Passages & Running Records, Benchmark Books & Running Records (Levels aa-J), or Spanish Benchmark Passages & Running Records collections before assigning.
 (Initially you may have to take more than one running record to determine a student's instructional level.)

-Assign a Benchmark Book (Levels aa-G) or Benchmark Passage by clicking on the Assign button and selecting students.
+Assign a Benchmark Passage or Benchmark Book (Levels aa-J) by clicking on the Assign button and selecting students.
 You may also use printable versions of the Benchmark Passages or Books.
 To assess a student's instructional level in Spanish, use printable versions of the Spanish Benchmark Passages, or Pasajes estándar.

 Review About Running Records to learn about the details of scoring an online or printed running record.